NotFounds/Minesweeper/README.md

 # Minesweeper
-This game was written by C#.
+This game was written in C#.
-It has reproduced the minesweeper of windows-xp.
+It has reproduced the minesweeper of Windows XP.

 ## Features
 + User can select difficulty